bkbilly/lnxlink/README.md

 # FAQ
+## Windows compatibility
+Only Linux is supported and there is no plan on supporting Windows.
+A recomended companion app for windows is [HASS.Agent](https://github.com/LAB02-Research/HASS.Agent).

 ## Config file location
 Your config file is located at the directory you were when you first run lnxlink.
 This can be anything you write instead of the `config.yaml` that I suggested.
 You can find where it is from the systemd service:
 ```shell